CEQ Members and staff

 Keith R. Ainsworth, Esq.

-Keith Ainsworth has been an environmental and land use litigator of the New Haven Bar for nearly three decades.
-He has a broad conservation-based practice representing land trusts, non-profits, land owners and businesses in transactions and litigation throughout Connecticut before administrative agencies and state and federal courts.
-As a former chair of the CT Bar Association Environmental Law section and a municipal first selectman (Haddam), Keith has a perspective from several sides of the table.
-A graduate of Tufts with a B.S. in biology, environmental studies and English literature, Keith brings a scientific and analytical background to the law.
+Keith Ainsworth has been an environmental and land use litigator of the New Haven Bar for 35 years.
+Keith has a broad conservation-based practice representing land trusts, non-profits, landowners and businesses in transactions and litigation throughout Connecticut before administrative agencies and state and federal courts.
+He is a former chair of the Connecticut Bar Association Environmental Law section and former municipal first selectman.
+A graduate of Tufts with a bachelor’s degree in biology, environmental studies and English literature, Keith brings a scientific and analytical background to his advocacy.
 Keith is a life member of the Madison Land Conservation Trust and served on the national leadership council of Trout Unlimited.
 Keith also serves as General Counsel to Vista Life Innovations, Inc., a private educational institute for adults with intellectual disabilities.
-Keith is also an avid outdoorsman and the author of several volumes of poetry.
+Keith is also an avid outdoorsman and author of several volumes of poetry.

 William Warzecha